codio/tutorial_grunt_basic/annotations.md

 Now compare the `src/index.html` with `dist/index.html` and you will see how the reference has been fixed up.

 This fixing up is managed by the `usemin` tasks.
-You can read about this by opening `Gruntfile.js` and then clickin on the blue icon on the `useminPrepare` code line.
+You can read about this by opening `Gruntfile.js` and then clicking on the blue icon on the `useminPrepare` code line.

 @annotation:file src/js
 #JS file concatenation & cache-busting